Understanding Obesity Stigma Brochure

 - Lacking in self-control

 Physicians are common sources of stigma.
-In a study that surveyed over 2,400 adult women about their experiences of weight bias, 69 percent of respondents reported that physicians were a source of weight bias, and 52 percent reported they had been stigmatized by a doctor on multiple occasions.
+In a study that surveyed more than 2,400 adult women about their experiences of weight bias, 69 percent of respondents reported that physicians were a source of weight bias, and 52 percent reported they had been stigmatized by a doctor on multiple occasions.

 Doctors were the second most frequent source of bias reported, out of a list of more than 20 possible sources of weight stigma.